 In response to these challenges, in January 2023, MQD developed an internal "Core CIS Team."
-The team consisted of two CIS leads (one with a public health background and another with a social work background), a project manager, an administrator with Health Plan background and billing expertise, an administrator with extensive Medicaid knowledge, and a local homelessness research psychologist from the evaluation team.
-Through collaboration with Health Plans, homeless service providers, homeless service system leaders, and the evaluation team, the core team re-envisioned CIS as it fit within the local context and could be used to meet local needs.
+The team consisted of two CIS leads (one with a public health background and another with a social work background), a project manager, an administrator with health plan background and billing expertise, an administrator with extensive Medicaid knowledge, and a local homelessness research psychologist from the evaluation team.
+Through collaboration with health plans, homeless service providers, homeless service system leaders, and the evaluation team, the core team re-envisioned CIS to fit within the local context and could be used to meet local needs.
 It also worked to resolve specific issues related to program implementation.
 In particular, the team addressed the billing and payment issue and worked to carefully balance stakeholder needs and requests.
 The team also worked to reduce bureaucratic barriers for both HSPs and members.
 For example, it significantly reduced the length of assessment and action plan forms in order to streamline the process and maximize other data collection forms and clinical assessment information.
-The team continues to hold bi-monthly meetings with both Health Plans and providers.
+The team continues to hold bi-monthly meetings with both health plans and providers.

-In addition to the reboot, MQD collaborated with Health Plans to troubleshoot issues related to forms, data, and reporting.
-For example, beginning in January 2022, MQD and the evaluation team began providing ongoing technical assistance to Health Plans related to CIS reporting and H Code status assignment.
-In April 2022, in response to HP challenges with reporting member level data (discussed in limitations below), MQD worked with the evaluation team and a consulting group to map the report template to CIS forms and to include formulas to assist Health Plans in calculating their progress toward key performance indicators (KPIs).
+In addition to the reboot, MQD collaborated with health plans to troubleshoot issues related to forms, data, and reporting.
+For example, beginning in January 2022, MQD and the evaluation team began providing ongoing technical assistance to health plans related to CIS reporting and H Code status assignment.
+In April 2022, in response to HP challenges with reporting member level data (discussed in limitations below), MQD worked with the evaluation team and a consulting group to map the report template to CIS forms and to include formulas to assist health plans in calculating their progress toward key performance indicators.